-The description part is optional.
-Once a link in the buffer is complete, Org-mode will change the display so that 'description' is displayed instead of '[[link][description]]' and 'link' is displayed instead of '[[link]]'.
+Once a link in the buffer is complete (all brackets present), Org-mode will change the display so that 'description' is displayed instead of '[[link][description]]' and 'link' is displayed instead of '[[link]]'.
 Links will be highlighted in the face org-link, which by default is an underlined face.
 You can directly edit the visible part of a link.
-To edit the invisible part, use C-c C-1 with the cursor on the link.
-If you place the cursor at the beginning of end of the displayed text and press (BACKSPACE), you will remove the (invisible) bracket at that location.
+Note that this can be either the 'link' part (if there is not description) or the 'description' part.
+To edit also the invisible 'link' part, use C-c C-1 with the cursor on the link.

+If you place the cursor at the beginning or just behind the end of the displayed text and press (BACKSPACE), you will remove the (invisible) bracket at that location.
 This makes the link incomplete and the internals are again displayed as plain text.
-Inserting the missing bracket does hide the link internal again.
-Finally, you may also use the menu entry Org->Hperlinks->Literal links to unhide all links.
+Inserting the missing bracket does hide the link internals again.
+To show the internal structure of all links, use the menu entry Org->Hyperlinks->Literal links.